biovcnet/python/Lesson2/README.md

 Python strings can be manipulated by several built-in functions.
 The most common are `strip`,`lower`,`upper`,`replace`, and `split`

+Technical note on `strip`: it only strips the string of the *leading* and *trailing* characters specified.

 Before we continue, double check that **y is set as str** in your console by running the command `print(y(type))`

 We are first going to *concatenate* y with another string- combine into into one string.
 Strings can be concatenated using a `+`

 In your notebook, set a variable `newString` as `'y is '+y`

+Let's now let's set newString to an altered version of itself using the built in functions.

+In the text editor, do the following in this order:

+-set newString to all uppercase letters
+-set newString to all lowercase letters
+-remove any occurrences of the character `y` at the trailing ends of the string -break up the string along occurrences of the space character ` `